Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Giving birth

 Good birthing positions include kneeling on all fours, squatting, sitting or leaning on a birthing ball, sitting on a birth stool and also standing.
-When your baby is ready to be born, you will have an overwhelming and unstoppable urge to push, but try not to push until your body is pushing for you to do this.
+When your baby is ready to be born, you will have an overwhelming urge to push, but try not to push until your body is pushing for you to do this.
 If you have an epidural, your midwife will guide you through this stage.

 It is important that your baby’s head is born slowly to help minimise damage to you, so you will be asked to stop pushing and breathe or pant.
 Occasionally, an episiotomy might be considered.
 This is a surgical cut made at the opening of the vagina during childbirth.
 If you require stitches for any tears, these can usually be done straight after the birth.